Use case #0002

 DPD 30+ in last 24 months ~8% of triggered accounts Suppresses all cross-sell outreach for this account until 24 months of clean repayment have elapsed post the DPD event.
 No exception.
 No — hard block

 Loan vintage below 12 months ~18% of triggered accounts Suppresses the campaign and sets a re-trigger at the 12-month mark.
-The trigger that fired (e.g., EMI calculator use) is logged — if the same trigger fires again after 12 months, the eligibility gate runs again.
+The trigger that fired (e.g., monthly payment calculator use) is logged — if the same trigger fires again after 12 months, the eligibility gate runs again.
 No — re-queued at 12M

 Active restructuring / moratorium ~3% of triggered accounts Hard block on all cross-sell outreach while restructuring is active.
 The account is flagged for post-restructuring review — if it completes successfully, a cross-sell campaign is reconsidered at the 12-month post-restructuring mark.
 No — hard block